clojure-goes-fast/clojure-goes-fast.com/content/blog/2019-05-07-shenandoah-in-production.md

 faster than the application produces it; thus, tracking the rate at which your program allocates objects is still a good idea.

-Surprisingly enough, JVM doesn't expose the allocation rate by default.
-You can get such information from GC logs, but it's not convenient for real-time monitoring.
+Surprisingly enough, JVM doesn't expose the allocation rate in a convenient way.
+You can get such information from GC logs, but it's not practical for real-time monitoring.
 Instead, you can use another micro-library, [jvm-alloc-rate-meter](https://github.com/clojure-goes-fast/jvm-alloc-rate-meter), to measure the allocation rate at any given point of time and forward the data